A1Liu/a1liu/README.md

 # Configurations
 My configurations!
-This repo represents the things that I like to keep constant between systems; things like application settings, file organizations, etc.
+This repo contains the things that I like to keep constant between systems; things like application settings, file organizations, etc.

 ### Structure